 Ryan Field in Evanston, Illinois is known as the “Wrigley Field” of college football.
 It doesn’t quite have the history of the Cubs, but boasts a very classic and old school stadium atmosphere.
 For a while now, NU has been calling themselves Chicago’s Big Ten Team.
-Attempts to market this slogan are popping up around the city, and the evidence is beginning to show with more rumps in the seats in Evanston.
-Perhaps because Chicagoans are slowly realizing that Northwestern is true Big Ten football.
-It’s the real deal, especially lately.
+Attempts to market this slogan are popping up around the city, and the evidence is beginning to show with more rumps in the seats in Evanston – perhaps because Chicagoans are slowly realizing that Northwestern is no longer The Big Ten’s little brother.Continue reading “NORTHWESTERN – RYAN FIELD”

-Often regarded as the Big Ten’s wildest and thrilling venue, Camp Randall Stadium never disappoints.
-Once a Civil War training site, this massive structure is crammed in a beautiful residential area among dorms, frat houses, campus buildings and bars.
-The Camp is the perfect college venue with views of the state capital and Madison’s surrounding lakes (Mendota and Menona).
-The walk up Breese Terrace right before kickoff is one of my favorites as herds of red and white walk in the shadows of Camp Randall’s upper deck.
-The frat houses along this side are spilling over with college kids and extracurricular activity.
-As this side heats up, the band is finishing their pre-game concert at Union South on the Randall Avenue side.
-From here, they march proudly into the stadium under the iconic Camp Randall arch while creating a path through awestruck fans.
+Often regarded as one of the Big Ten’s wildest and most thrilling venues, Camp Randall Stadium never disappoints.
+Once a Civil War training site, this massive structure is crammed in a beautiful residential area among dorms, fraternity houses, campus buildings and bars.
+The Camp is the perfect college venue with views of the state capitol and Madison’s surrounding lakes (Mendota and Menona).

 Auburn is nicknamed “The Loveliest Village on the Plains” taken from a line in the poem “The Deserted Village” by Oliver Goldsmith.
 The university is lovely and far from plain as it is home to some of the most incredible traditions and one of the best gameday atmospheres in college football.Continue reading “AUBURN – JORDAN-HARE STADIUM”